 "From a guy I had started dating (in bed, post-sex): 'So you weren't wearing makeup today, right?
 And none yesterday, either?
 Huh, you looked crazy-hot in your Bumble photos.
 But you were wearing makeup then, right?'"

 "A sweet old woman once told me, 'I could tell you weren't wearing any makeup, because you looked ugly.'"

 "I once received, 'You would be so pretty if they could fix those dark circles under your eyes.'"

 People Thinking Makeup Is Important For Your Career

 "We have a 'makeup encouraged' policy at my high-end retail job, where I am a part of the management team, but makeup is not required.
 When I started working there, I wore makeup that was full-faced but "natural" looking.
 After a few months, I had my eyebrows microbladed, and my skin began clearing up, relieving two of the insecurities that led me to wear makeup in the first place.
 When I started wearing less, the same manager I started with called me out in front of the rest of the team for wearing less makeup, saying that looking sloppy is what would lead to a decrease in my sales.
 All the while, I was still dressed appropriately in professional attire and kept my look groomed.
 Disappointed that a woman told me I couldn't do as good a job without all the makeup on."

 "I hardly ever wear makeup to work, and one day I felt like doing a little extra, so I did my makeup.
 Although he meant it in a nice way, one of my male coworkers said, 'Wow, you look so professional and done up today!'
 It bugs me that literally the only thing I had done differently was put on makeup.
 Men don't wear makeup to look professional, so why should women have to?"

-Next up, read up on what activities that will make you happy when you're bored.
+Next up, read up on what activities can help make you happy when you're having a bad day.